w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-nominate-polkadot.md

 polkadot-js-api --seed "xxxx xxxxx xxxx xxxxx" tx.staking.nominate '["CmD9vaMYoiKe7HiFnfkftwvhKbxN9bhyjcDrfFRGbifJEG8","E457XaKbj2yTB2URy8N4UuzmyuFRkcdxYs67UvSgVr7HyFb"]' --ws wss://rpc.polkadot.io
 ```

-After a few seconds, you should see the hash of the transaction and if you would like to verify the
+After a few seconds, you should see the hash of the transaction, and if you would like to verify the
 nomination status, you can check that on the Polkadot-JS UI as well.

 [validators]: maintain-guides-how-to-validate-polkadot.md
-[keys]: ../learn/learn-keys.md###"controller"-and-"stash"-keys
+[keys]: ../learn/learn-keys.md#keys
 [account generation]: ../learn/learn-account-generation.md